nobiot/org-transclusion/README.md

 ## Update and save transclusions
 Transcluded content is a copy from the transclusion sources.
 The only difference is that it is under an overlay to indicate that it is a transcluded content.

-The overlay holds the information about the providence.
+The overlay holds the information about its provenance.

 The library differentiates `update` and `save` transclusion sources.
 Update only insert back the edited content, while `save` does update and save the source buffer to file.